Eddie Peng

+Edward Peng Yu-Yan (彭于晏 (Phêⁿ Û-àn, Péng Yúyàn); born 24 March 1982) is a Taiwanese actor, singer and model.
+He is best known for starring in the films Hear Me (2009), Unbeatable (2013), Fleet of Time (2014), Operation Mekong (2016), Duckweed (2017), Wu Kong (2017), and Hidden Man (2018).
+In 2024, Peng starred in Black Dog, which premiered at the 77th Cannes Film Festival and won the Un Certain Regard prize.

+Early life and education

 Peng was born in Penghu, Taiwan.
 He moved to Vancouver, British Columbia, Canada at the age of thirteen.
 In 2000, he graduated from Sir Winston Churchill Secondary School.
 Subsequently, he was admitted to the University of British Columbia and majored in economics, but later dropped out to begin his acting career.

-In March 2021, Peng announced support for cotton from Xinjiang in mainland China, after some companies had expressed concerns about human rights abuses.

 Career

 2002–2008: Beginnings

 Peng began his career when he was cast as in Tomorrow by director Yang Daqing during a summer vacation in Taiwan.
 The drama is adapted from the Japanese manga series Asunaro Hakusho, written by Fumi Saimon.
 Peng built a teenage fan following after the romantic comedy gained popularity.
 In 2003, he took on his first leading role in the Taiwanese drama Scent of Love, which tells the story of two star-crossed lovers who transcend life and death to find one another in their many reincarnations.